ERCES Authority · Educational Reference

 The ERCES Annual Inspection Cycle — What Texas Building Owners Need to Know

 Installing an ERCES is not a one-time event.
 Like fire sprinklers or a fire alarm panel, it carries ongoing maintenance and testing obligations.
-IFC §510.5.4 requires ERCES systems to be tested at minimum once every 12 months, with results submitted to the authority having jurisdiction (AHJ).
+IFC §510.6.1 (in the 2021 IFC) requires ERCES systems to be tested at minimum once every 12 months, with results submitted to the authority having jurisdiction (AHJ).

 Many building owners discover this obligation late — when a fire marshal's inspection reveals an expired certification tag or when the AHJ has no current test report on file.
 This article explains what the annual inspection involves, what goes into the AHJ submittal, and what happens when the cycle lapses.